Advocate BroMenn Medical Center and Stroke

 When Your Loved One Has Had a Stroke

-Advocate BroMenn Medical Center is accredited as a Primary Stroke Center by DNV Healthcare and is the recipient of a 2012 Gold Plus Award for Stroke Care from the American Heart Association/American Stroke Association's "Get With The Guidelines®" program.
+Advocate BroMenn Medical Center is accredited as a Primary Stroke Center by DNV Healthcare and is the recipient of a 2014 Gold Plus Award for Stroke Care and Target: Stroke Honor Roll from the American Heart Association/American Stroke Association's "Get With The Guidelines®" program.

 Learn more about neurosciences care at Advocate BroMenn Medical Center